jfischoff/jfischoff.github.io/data/blog/introducing-hasql-queue.md

 INSERT INTO payloads (attempts, value)
 SELECT 0, * FROM unnest($1)
 ```
 where the argument `$1` is a an array of elements.
-However for a single element the following is used because it is faster:
+However, for a single element, the following is used because it is faster:

 ```sql
 INSERT INTO payloads (attempts, value)
 VALUES (0, $1)
 ```

 I have no idea why passing in `0` instead of using the default value is faster.
-Barely faster, like a few percent, but appears to be measurable.
+It is barely faster, like a few percent, but appears to be measurable.

 ### `dequeue`